oconnor663/jacko.io/posts/snooze.md

 future (and _only_ the second one) in a loop until it's finished.[^three_parts] But it tries to take the same lock, and `future1` isn't going to release that lock until we either poll `future1` again or drop it.
-Our loop will never do either of those things &mdash; we've implicitly "snoozed" `future1` &mdash; so we're deadlocked.
+Our loop will never do either of those things &mdash; we've "snoozed" `future1` &mdash; so we're deadlocked.

 [^poll_macro]: The `poll!` macro calls [`Future::poll`] exactly once.
 In effect
     it's a more general version of [`Mutex::try_lock`] or [`Child::try_wait`],